hydrology-tep/documentation/source/quick-start-manual/qsm9.rst

 For this exercise, in-situ data will be uploaded.
 As an example for this process, a GeoTiff containing Total Suspended Solids data of the Yen Binh water reservoir at 2017-04-01, created in the Water Quality application tutorial (see Quick Start Manual 5), is used.
 You can get this exercise-file yourself in one of the following ways:

-	-	Follow the steps of Quick Start Manual 5 to create this file yourself and download the results.
+	-	Follow the steps of :doc:`Quick Start Manual 5 <qsm5>` to create this file yourself and download the results.
 	-	By accessing and downloading the results of job WQ_YenBinh_Reservoir_LS8_Spring2017 (published in the Red River community).
-	-	Or by downloading the GeoTiff from the community discussion board (see Quick Start Manual 4).

 To upload data you need to have an account at Terradue, where you have to create an API-key, a repository (to store your data upload), and a catalogue.
 This account is automatically created according to your user level (visitors users does not have an account created).